requiemcreatif/casino-scheduler-v1/README.md

 docker run -p 3000:3000 casino-scheduler
 ```

-Or use Docker Compose:
+Or use Docker Compose (recommended):

 ```bash
 docker-compose up
 ```

+### Docker Configuration

+The Docker setup uses Next.js in standalone mode which optimizes the image size and performance.
+The configuration includes:

+- Node.js 18 Alpine for minimal image size
+- Proper handling of Next.js application in standalone mode
+- Health checks to ensure the application is running properly
+- Production-ready environment settings

 ### Troubleshooting Docker Issues

 If you encounter dependency conflicts when building the Docker image (particularly between React 19 and testing libraries), the Dockerfile has been configured to use the `--legacy-peer-deps` flag to resolve these issues.

-If you still face problems, you can try:
+If you still face problems, try these solutions:

 ```bash
 # Force rebuild without using cache